Maziar Zare: International career

-Maziar Zare was a member of Iran national under-23 football team in the 2006 Asian Games, where he scored a 30-yard strike for Iran.
-He was called up to the senior squad in June 2007 for the West Asian Football Federation Championship 2007.
-He made his debut for Iran in a match vs Iraq.
+Zare was a member of Iran national under-23 football team in the 2006 Asian Games, where he scored a 30-yard strike for Iran.
+He was called up to the senior squad in June 2007 for the West Asian Football Federation Championship 2007 and made his debut for Iran in a match vs Iraq.
 He played in the 2010 FIFA World Cup qualification and 2011 AFC Asian Cup qualification for Team Melli.

 He also was invited in June 2011 by Carlos Queiroz to participate in the 2014 FIFA World Cup qualification.

 International goals

 Scores and results list Iran's goal tally first.